wdg3/attentive-neural-algo/README.md

 - plotting.py
 - run_framework.sh

+The baseline and experimental models are included in /baseline/ and /experimental/.

 ## Demos

 Run **plotting.py** to see plots of historical performance of the experimental and baseline models compared to the Dow Jones Industrial average and Intel Corporation.